This post may contain affiliate links.

 Once you’ve read the story a time or two (or more), extend the learning with this fun pack of math and literacy worksheets.
 These preschool worksheets are print-and-go!
 They’re perfect for busy preschool moms and teachers like you.

-In this free activity pack, you’ll find activities that include coloring pages, handwriting practice, counting, and more.
+Our free resources feature activities that include coloring pages, handwriting practice, counting, and more.

 Next, young learners will focus on visual discrimination as they color the smallest one in each row on the page.